acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-overview.rst

 Overview
 ========

-The Acumos Portal is designed to enable Modelers to easily on-board, document, and package their AI models into reusable microservices.
+The Acumos Portal is designed to enable Modelers to easily on-board AI models and associated document/license.
+For modles built with Java, Python or R language, modelers have the possibility to package them into reusable microservices.

 A Modeler may test out the Acumos features in a personal private/unpublished section of the Marketplace.
 Additionally, a Modeler may publish